The Links Academy – School offer

 - There will be individual parental consultations for students identified as having SEN, and you will be encouraged to help shape provision for your child.

-- You will be able to contact a member of the Pastoral Team if you have any concerns.
+- You will be able to contact a member of the Pastoral Team or SENCo if you have any concerns.

-- School trips and rewards visits are available and encouraged for all students at The Links.
+- School trips and rewards visits are available and encouraged for all students at The Links throughout the year.

 - We meet the statutory requirements of the Disability Discrimination Act (DDA), 1995.
 See Accessibility Plan for additional information.